esphome/esphome-docs/components/light/partition.rst

 segments can be individually controlled.

 Similarly, a single light strip can be partitioned into multiple partitions with this integration.
+If you want to do this, you may run into strange behavior - the original light entity (f.e. ``fastled_clockless``) may be conflicting with the partition.
+For better control over which fragments of the strip will overlap each other, mark the original ``light`` as ``internal: true``.

 .. code-block:: yaml